Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Add leaderboard information stuff here later.

 Each run through the game will also automatically record a demo that can be played back later for leaderboard validation and for review and such.
 Because of the length of the game and certain factors that may not be completely deterministic, Each demo will end right when the Catalyst breaches through the level and then a new demo recording will begin right when the next level begins.
-(Players could potentially go afk after a level, so it'll be better if I don't accidentally record that.)
-When playing back the demos.
-I'll have some kind of visual transition to switch between levels
+Preventing de-syncs will be vital.
+I'll need to do some proper research before I start implementing this

 The game will have one Achievement:
 	Catalyst: Reach the Bottom